What is Lewy body dementia?

 The main symptoms of dementia with Lewy body disease include:

-- Difficulty with concentration and attention – this includes not being able to stay focused on one thing for too long, easily getting distracted or losing interest quickly.
+This includes not being able to stay focused on one thing for too long, easily getting distracted or losing interest quickly.

-- Extreme confusion – this includes slurring words or having long pauses during speech, forgetting what a task is while its being performed, sudden changes in emotion including sudden agitation, and incoherent speech.
+This includes slurring words or having long pauses during speech, forgetting what a task is while its being performed, sudden changes in emotion including sudden agitation, and incoherent speech.

-- Difficulties judging distance – this includes having trouble perceiving the distance between two objects and can often result in trips or falls.
+This includes having trouble perceiving the distance between two objects and can often result in trips or falls.

 In order to make an official diagnosis, however, there must be a least two of the following fundamental symptoms present: